awsdocs/amazon-redshift-developer-guide/doc_source/merge-specify-a-column-list.md

 # Performing a merge operation by specifying a column list<a name="merge-specify-a-column-list"></a>

+When you run the merge operation detailed in the procedure, put all of the steps in a single transaction\.
+The transaction rolls back if any step fails\.
+Using a single transaction also reduces the number of commits, which saves time and resources\.

 **To perform a merge operation by specifying a column list**

-1. Put the entire operation in a single transaction block so that if there is a problem, everything will be rolled back\.
+1. Put the entire operation in a single transaction block\.

    ```
    begin transaction;